kbelgaum/data550-final-project/README.md

 Final report should be generated executing `make`.
 The rule in the makefile used to do this is titled "FPreport.html"

+## Docker build

+Use the project_image rule from the makefile.

+## Docker run

+Use the final_project/FPreprt.html rule from the makefile.

 ## Pieces of code used

 `code/01_make_table.R`